CityHallin/git_practice/README.md

-# git_practice
+# Practice Repo for Git Training
-This is a repo others can use to practice forking and pull requests in GitHub.
+This is a sample repo used to help others in the community practice git workflows in GitHub.